 2018 Genesis G80 Buying Advice

-This is the best luxury car for you if you the idea of living in a biggest house in a neighborhood of medium-sized homes.
+This is the best luxury car for you if you relish the idea of living in the biggest house in a neighborhood of medium-sized homes.

 South Korean automaker Hyundai created the Genesis brand for model-year 2017 to separate its upscale vehicles from its mainstream offerings.
 It’s a blueprint Toyota followed when it created Lexus, Honda when it spun off Acura, and Nissan when it spawned Infiniti.
 Genesis debuted with two four-door sedans, the midsize G80 and the full-size G90.
 The compact G70 sedan is coming for model-year 2019, and a crossover SUV, the GV80, is due in calendar 2019, likely as a 2020 model.